Light reflectance value: Architecture

-In architecture, light reflectance value (LRV), is a measure of visible and usable light that is reflected from a surface when illuminated by a light source.
+In architecture, LRV is a measure of visible and usable light that is reflected from a surface when illuminated by a light source.
 The measurement is most commonly used by design professionals, such as architectural color consultants, architects, environmental graphic designers and interior designers.
 LRVs are frequently reported on paint chips or paint samples.
-The values are used by lighting designers to determine the number and type of light fixtures needed to provide proper lighting for interior spaces.
+A spectrophotometer can be used to determine the LRV of a surface.

 Guidance

 Designers of buildings must comply with the building codes applicable to the structure under consideration.
-Since 2004 guidance has existed on access to and use of buildings.
-The guidance is particularly concerned with provisions to assist the disabled, including those who are visually impaired.
+Since 2004 guidance has existed in England on access to and use of buildings.
+These regulations exist under the broader legal requirement of the Equalities Act (2010) which the guidance is particularly concerned with provisions to assist the disabled, including those who are visually impaired.
 The guidance highlights the need for certain surfaces and features to contrast visually with their surroundings.
 Areas of particular interest are wall-to-ceiling and wall-to-floor junctions, exposed edges of sloping floors, seating and its surroundings, leading edges of doors, door opening furniture and door surfaces, sanitary fittings and grab bars.

-This is relevant to a wide range of non-residential buildings, such as hospitals, schools, hotels, and theatres.
+Within England, this is a requirement for all non-domestic buildings, such as hospitals, schools, hotels, and theatres.

+LRVs are used in building interiors, also, in order to optimize lighting efficiency and reduce energy demands.
+In addition, it is possible to mitigate increasing temperatures by optimizing outdoor LRVs on buildings, which may be able to decrease indoor temperatures by as much as 3°C.

 Codes of practice

+Built Environment

 The British Standards Institute's guidance in the Regulations and in the relevant Codes of Practice, BS 8300:2018, is that adequate visual contrast is provided if the light reflectance values of the contrasting areas differ by at least thirty points.
 The current British Standard for the measurement of LRV is BS8493:2008+A1:2010.